Coastal lifeguards open swimming season with focus on prevention and safety

 From Saturday, at least one lifeguard post will be staffed in every coastal municipality.
 By 1 July, all 84 lifeguard posts will be operational for the high season.

-Less flexibility for public swimming
+Less public swimming

-Belgium maintains stricter rules on open-water swimming than many of its neighbouring countries.
-It is forbidden to swim in the sea outside marked zones or when lifeguards are not on duty.
 Police have stepped up enforcement in recent years following several search operations involving swimmers who entered the water outside official hours or areas.
-While some infractions are tolerated or result in warnings, they can, in principle, carry administrative fines of up to 250 EUR.
+While some infractions are tolerated or result in warnings, they can, in principle, carry administrative fines of up to 250 euros.

 Website preview